What is multi-level IVR?

 - Once done, click “Continue editing your voice menu” and choose the options you would want for your menu.

-- To add the second tier, choose the Voice menu for option 1 and upload a file with further instructions in English.
+- To add the second tier, choose the Voice menu for option one and upload a file with further instructions in English.
 The actions should be chosen on the second tier.

 - For option 2, once again choose Voice Menu and upload voice instructions for the corresponding action.
 Once done, set your options on the second tier.